redking00/vscode-nbts/README.md

 ![Basic Usage of the Extension](./screenshots/basic_usage.gif)

 ## Features
+- LSP Support for notebooks.
+- Support for .nb.ts notebook format.
+- VSCode notebook kernel for .nb.ts notebooks.
+No need for jupyter or python.
 - Type checking for JavaScript and TypeScript, including quick fixes, hover cards, intellisense, and more.
 - Integrates with the version of the Deno CLI you have installed, ensuring there